martin-honnen/SaxonHE12NetTools/README.md

 So feel free to use to try and use it under the Mozilla Public License 2.0.

-Understand that this is work in progress and kind of experimental, I don't have access to a complete test suite of unit tests to rigorously test this, I nevertheless feel it can be useful for folks to at least know about this option to run [XSLT 3.0](https://www.w3.org/TR/xslt-30/) with .NET 6, without depending on the so far commercial only SaxonCS from Saxonica.
+Understand that this is work in progress and kind of experimental, I don't have access to a complete test suite of unit tests to rigorously test this, I nevertheless feel it can be useful for folks to at least know about this option to run [XSLT 3.0](https://www.w3.org/TR/xslt-30/) with .NET 6 or .NET 8, without depending on the so far commercial only SaxonCS from Saxonica.

 Known issues: I have created the project with VS 2022 Community Edition on Windows, apps built that way could be deployed and run successfully under Linux or Mac; also, the latest https://github.com/ikvm-revived/ikvm-maven does seem to work on a Mac, so in experiments of your own you should be able to develop and build on Windows and MacOS.